DavyJonesLocker/ember-validations/README.md

 });
 ```

-The `init` function is given access to the `this.options` wich is simply
+The `init` function is given access to the `this.options` which is simply
 a POJO of the options passed to the validator.
 `dependentValidationKeys` is the collection of paths relative to
 `this.model` that will be observed for changes.
 If any changes occur on